 Direct HTTP API for National ID Data Extraction in Java

-Achieve 99.8%+ data accuracy with sub-1500ms latency via a single API call.
+Achieve 99.8%+ data accuracy and sub-1500ms latency via a Hybrid Vision AI & MRZ Validation engine.

 Diagram showing a raw, skewed photo of a national ID card being sent to the StructOCR API and returning a clean, structured JSON object with key-value pairs like name and document number.